cmsflash/deep-learning-sota/README.md

-# State-of-the-art result for all Machine Learning Problems
+# State-of-the-art results for deep learning tasks

-### LAST UPDATE: 6th November 2018

-### NEWS: I am looking for a Collaborator esp who does research in NLP, Computer Vision and Reinforcement learning.
-If you are not a researcher, but you are willing, contact me.
-Email me: yxt.stoaml@gmail.com

-This repository provides state-of-the-art (SoTA) results for all machine learning problems.
-We do our best to keep this repository up to date.
-If you do find a problem's SoTA result is out of date or missing, please raise this as an issue (with this information: research paper name, dataset, metric, source code and year).
-We will fix it immediately.
+This repository lists the state-of-the-art results for mainstream deep learning tasks.
+We do our best to keep it up to date.
+If you do find a task's SotA result is outdated or missing, please raise an issue (with: title of paper, dataset, metric, source code, and year).

-You can also submit this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe_fFZVCeCVRGGgOQIpoQSXY7mZWynsx7g6WxZEVpO5vJioUA/viewform?embedded=true) if you are new to Github.

-This is an attempt to make  one stop for all types of machine learning problems state of the art result.
-I can not do this alone.
-I need help from everyone.
-Please submit the Google form/raise an issue if you find SOTA result for a dataset.
-Please share this on Twitter, Facebook, and other social media.

 This summary is categorized into: